Beaver, Meade and Englewood Railroad: History

 Progress on connection to the towns of Meade or Englewood was stymied by World War I; and eventually, the partners discarded those goals and decided to build west, further into the Oklahoma Panhandle, to take advantage of the booming wheat industry there.
 Approval to run the 39.2 miles from Forgan to Hooker—a town on the CRI&P line—was granted January 29, 1924, but obstruction by another railroad and other factors prevented placing the line in full service until December 31, 1927.
 The partners subsequently proposed extending the line much further to the west, all the way to Des Moines, New Mexico, in order to both traverse more wheat-growing lands and to facilitate movement of New Mexico coal to Oklahoma.
 But permission was granted to build only as far as Keyes, Oklahoma, which had a connection to the AT&SF.
-The BM&E reached Mouser in the summer of 1928, Hooker the following summer, Eva before the end of 1930, and Keyes on June 25, 1931, giving the railroad approximately 105 miles of total track.
+The BM&E reached Mouser in the summer of 1928, Hough the following summer, Eva before the end of 1930, and Keyes on June 25, 1931, giving the railroad approximately 105 miles of total track.

-At this point both the CRI&P and the MKT became interested in buying the line, and following jockeying between the two, the BM&E became a wholly-owned subsidiary of the MKT on July 1, 1931.
+At this point both the CRI&P and the MKT became interested in buying the line, and following jockeying between the two, the BM&E became a wholly owned subsidiary of the MKT on July 1, 1931.
 The BM&E continued to exist in this manner until the whole line was abandoned on August 30, 1972.